bertrandmc/til/aws/developer-associate-notes.md

 To enable SSE for a new or existing queue using the Amazon SQS API, specify the customer master key (CMK) ID: the alias, alias ARN, key ID, or key ARN of the an AWS-managed CMK or a custom CMK by setting the KmsMasterKeyId attribute of the CreateQueue or SetQueueAttributes action.
 To send messages to an encrypted queue, the producer must have the kms:GenerateDataKey and kms:Decrypt permissions for the CMK.
 To receive messages from an encrypted queue, the consumer must have the kms:Decrypt permission for any CMK that is used to encrypt the messages in the specified queue.

+**Access Control**
+Use IAM policies to regulate access to the SQS API.
+SQS Access Policies (similar to S3 Policies), can also be used to control access to each queues, common use cases are to allow cross-account access to the queue and useful to allow access to other services such as SNS, S3 etc to write to the queue.

+**SQS and ASG**
+You can have instances in an Auto Scaling Group and set this group to scale according to the queue's length.
+This is done by creating a CloudWatch alarm which is triggered whenever the CloudWatch metric `ApproximateNumberOfMessages` hits a threshold you determined.

+**API Calls**
+ChangeMessageVisibility: If a consumer is taking longer to process a message it can tell the queue to wait longer before putting delivering that message to another consumer.
+So if the queue's visibility timeout is 30 seconds but the consumer notices it will take longer to process the message it can extend the visibility timeout of this specific message by calling the ChangeMessageVisibility API.

+**Dead Letter Queues**
+Queues have the `MaximumReceives` parameter which defines how many times a message can be delivered to consumers, if a message is not processed after MaximumReceives threshold then we can configure the queue to push the message to a Dead Letter Queue so we can debug the message and understand why it wasn't processed.

 ## Kinesis